 Monosulfidic materials are considered the main cause of deoxygenation risk in acid sulfate soils.
 The water soluble sulfate concentrations in the sample were high and above the trigger value for monosulfidic black ooze formation (MDBA 2010).
-A monosulfide formation potential test was not undertaken for Ramco Lagoon (12046) as monosulfidic black ooze had been identified during the earlier Phase 1 assessments.
+However, there was no evidence of monosulfides being present in the wetland during the Phase 1 field survey, despite the high water soluble sulfate concentrations.
+The consequence from monosulfide disturbance is considered to be insignificant and therefore the risk rating for deoxygenation is low (Table 4-4).